zombocom/rundoc/test/fixtures/rails_4/rundoc.md

 ## Specify Ruby version in app

 Rails 4 requires Ruby 1.9.3 or above.
-Heroku has a recent version of Ruby installed, however you can specify an exact version by using the `ruby` DSL in your `Gemfile`.
+Heroku has a recent version of Ruby installed by default, however you can specify an exact version by using the `ruby` DSL in your `Gemfile`.
 For this guide we'll be using Ruby 2.

 ```ruby
 :::= file.append Gemfile